tpascarella/sr50/README.md

 ![Logo](static/img/sr50logo.svg)

-SR50 is an open source financial advisor alternative.
+SR50 (ess-are-fifty) is an open source financial advisor alternative.
+We make educational content and software tools to teach people how to manage money.

 ## Links